tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

-Using SphinxSE
+Using ManticoreSE
 --------------

-To search via SphinxSE, you would need to create special ENGINE=SPHINX “search table”, and then SELECT from it with full text query put into WHERE clause for query column.
+To search via ManticoreSE, you would need to create special ENGINE=SPHINX “search table”, and then SELECT from it with full text query put into WHERE clause for query column.